SreeramSP/RFID-Based-Ticketing-System/README.md

 # Purpose of this project

-It can be used for transport system sych as bus, train, metro, taxi etc
+It can be used for transport system sych as bus, train, metro, taxi etc. Customers can pay their travelling fares using contactless payment.
+This will help customers to pay their exact fare without any worries.
+This system is useful during this pandemic

 # Components Required

-Arduino Uno
+1. Arduino Uno
-LED
+2. LED Light
-USB Cable
+3. USB Cable
+4. Display
+5. Arduino IDE
+6. Jumper Wires
+7. Bread Board